-Students examine precipitation data to draw conclusions about the changes in Earth's climate since the 1960s.
+Students examine precipitation data to draw conclusions about the changes in Earth's climate since the mid-20th century.
 A video introduction discusses how increased temperatures have caused more extreme precipitation.
 Students then explore their local environments to suggest methods for mitigation of greenhouse gas emissions and adaptation to extreme precipitation.

-A more advanced version of this lesson is available in Climate Change, Gr 6-8.
+A simpler version of this lesson is available in Climate Change, Gr 3-5.

-How and why have precipitation patterns changed since the 1960s, and how should we respond?
+How and why have precipitation patterns changed since the mid-20th century, and how should we respond?

-- analyze and interpret precipitation data from the 1960s and the 2010s. - explain how human-caused greenhouse gas emissions have caused an increase in global precipitation over the past century. - propose local solutions for climate change mitigation and adaptation to extreme precipitation.
+- calculate and interpret average precipitation data from the 1960s and the 2010s. - explain how human-caused greenhouse gas emissions have caused an increase in global precipitation over the past century. - explain how increased average temperatures can cause both rainstorms and snowstorms. - propose local solutions for climate change mitigation and adaptation to extreme precipitation.